Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/README.md

 ```

 ### XGBoost:
+The sequential ensemble methods, also known as “boosting”, creates a sequence of models that attempt to correct the mistakes of the models before them in the sequence.
+The first model is built on training data, the second model improves the first model, the third model improves the second, and so on.<br>
 <img src = "https://github.com/Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/blob/main/output/XG.PNG?raw=true" width="33%"> <img src = "https://github.com/Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/blob/main/output/XG1.PNG?raw=true" width="33%"> <img src = "https://github.com/Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/blob/main/output/XG2.PNG?raw=true" width="33%">
 ```
 Accuracy : 0.95